TabithaSW/Data_Forge_Fusion/README.md

 - Downloading multiple copies on one run.
 - Support for other formats such as MLoad.
 (From MLoad to CSV for Teradata)
 - Drag and drop ability for files.
-- Allow user to use the program script in command prompt.
 - Allow users to make changes based off raw data in the file preview option.
 - Highlight values missing/null found from summary function.
+- Allow headers to have an assigned data type if they're in csv/excel format.
+- Allow users to look at batch jobs in ETL tables and query a command to rerun and see job status.
+(Teradata Specific)
+- Allow users to interact with linux/WINSCP to view batch jobs and files.
+ - Allow user to use the program script in command prompt.